extric99/Hackintosh-Gigabyte-Z390-GAMING-X-i9-9900k-5700XT/README.md

 ## Post Installation

 1. Setup Bios as per above
-2. Open your config.plist and populate the Serial, Board Serial, UUID and MAC address.
+2. Open your config.plist, go to PlatformInfo -> Generic and populate the Serial, Board Serial (MLB), SystemUUID and ROM (ethernet MAC address in Base64 [more info](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#fixing-en0)).
 Make sure to edit the config.plist only with ProperTree.
 3. Go to System Preferences > Startup Disk and select your startup disk.
 4. Disable CFG Lock and save profile in Bios (see below).
 5. [Enable Trim](https://www.howtogeek.com/222077/how-to-enable-trim-for-third-party-ssds-on-mac-os-x/).